Birth Trauma Awareness Week has arrived.

 Finally after another difficult stay we could go home again on the 17.10.2015.
 I was sent away with even more antibiotics and painkillers.

-My physical recovery was slow and even now at almost 22 months postpartum I am still suffering.
-I have nerve damage from epidural and I have a severe headache which started the day Lilee was born, this was diagnosed as chronic migraine disorder bought on by trauma.
+My physical recovery was slow and even now at almost 3 years postpartum I am still suffering.
+I have nerve damage from epidural and I have been diagnosed with Fibromyalgia bought on by trauma.

 Shortly after the birth, I got diagnosed with PTSD, depression and anxiety.
 It is a daily battle for me, I spend days being plagued by flashbacks, nights filled with nightmares.
 I live in constant fear of something bad happening to Lilee.
 I am hypersensitive and struggle to have a relationship with anyone.
 This is only a very brief description of what my life now looks like.
 But it does help to know that there are others out there who understand.

-Lilee unfortunately suffers bevause of my mental health, she does see me crying at times if flashbacks come when i am with her and that is not fair but i hope one day i can educate her on mental health and help her understand that it is in no way her fault.
+Lilee unfortunately suffers because of my mental health, she does see me crying at times when the flashbacks come and that is not fair but i hope one day i can educate her on mental health and help her understand that it is in no way her fault.

 Thankfully Lilee is happy and healthy, she amazes me everyday.
 Luckily for us, we made it through our breastfeeding struggles and that helped with the bonding massively, and eventually we bonded after a long six months, we continued to breastfeed to 17 months, and i am still so thankful for that journey as without it i am not sure the bond ever would have came.
 I wouldn’t want our bond to ever change.
 She makes me smile and laugh and is the most beautiful girl I have ever seen.
 I love watching her grow and learn.

 My recovery is still ongoing and I expect it will take a lot longer yet but I have hope that i will fully recover one day.
-Having Lilee by side certainly makes it easier.
+Having Lilee and my partner Kurt side certainly makes it easier.